m-Just/InSight-o3/README.md

 ## InSight-o3
-We use a modified [verl](https://github.com/volcengine/verl) and vLLM for both training and evaluation of InSight-o3.
+We use a modified [verl](https://github.com/volcengine/verl) (with [vLLM](https://github.com/vllm-project/vllm) as the inference engine) for both training and evaluation of InSight-o3.
-To get started, grab the modified verl codebase first:
+To get started, grab [the modified verl codebase](https://github.com/m-Just/verl-public/tree/insight_o3) first:
 ```sh
 git submodule init verl
 git submodule update --remote verl
 ```
-The codebase can also be directly accessed [here](https://github.com/m-Just/verl-public/tree/insight_o3).

 Then, follow the [installation guide](https://verl.readthedocs.io/en/latest/start/install.html) to install verl and its dependencies.
 We recommend installing the following packages **in these versions**: